 So once I found out that sweet things taste good in Malaysia, I had to try something else.
 For this I went to a coffee house right around the corner from Chea Kongsi.
 And it was so not worth it.
 The ice coffee was mostly water and tasteless and the red rose, made from ganache, beautiful but so rich that I manged to eat only a third.
 Unfortunately it was also the price of three dinners.

 Dinner in George Town was mostly a simple affair.
-Right next to my hotel, The Blue Mansion, is the Red Garden Night Market.
+Right next to my hotel, The Blue Mansion, is the Red Garden Night Market you can check it our here).
 Here I spent my evenings, listening to weird but entertaining live music and ordered from different stalls.
 The markets work like this: you check out what you want to eat, choose a table and remember the number, order by telling the stall which table number you have, sit down and order your drink of choice with the waiter.
 Then you pay each person separately once they bring what you ordered.
 Very smart concept!

 So the first evening I had an oyster omelette with extra oyster.
 Call me gutsy to do so in such a hot climate.
 But my stomach made no troubles and the dish was delicious.